Simon Lake: Biography

 Born in Pleasantville, New Jersey on September 4, 1866.
+He studied at the Clinton Liberal Institute in Fort Plain, New York.
 Lake joined his father's foundry business after attending public schools in New Jersey and Pennsylvania.
 Lake had a strong interest in undersea travel.

 He built his first submarine, Argonaut Junior, in 1894 in response to an 1893 request from the US Navy for a submarine torpedo boat.
-In 1898 he followed up with the 36 ft Argonaut 1, which he sailed from Norfolk, Virginia for 1000 mi to Sandy Hook, New Jersey (which is actually 250 mi north of Norfolk), arriving in November of 1898.
+In 1898 he followed up with the 36 ft Argonaut 1, which he sailed from Norfolk, Virginia for 1000 mi to Sandy Hook, New Jersey (which is actually 250 mi north of Norfolk), arriving in November 1898.
 As a result of lessons learned on that journey, he rebuilt it into the 60 ft Argonaut 2.

 Neither Argonaut nor Lake's following submarine, Protector, built in 1901, were accepted by the Navy.
 Protector was the first submarine to have diving planes mounted forward of the conning tower and a flat keel.
 Four diving planes allowed Protector to maintain depth without changing ballast tank levels, and to dive level without a down-angle.
 Level diving was a feature of several subsequent Lake designs, notably the first three US G-class submarines.
 Protector also had a lock-out chamber for divers to leave the submarine.
 Lake, lacking Holland's financial backing, was unable to continue building submarines in the United States.
 He sold Protector to Imperial Russia in 1904 as the Osetr and spent the next seven years in Europe designing submarines for the Austro-Hungarian Navy, Germany's Kaiserliche Marine, and the Imperial Russian Navy (Osetr- and Kaiman-class submarines).

 He lived in Milford, Connecticut from 1907 until his death in 1945.
 In 1912, he founded the Lake Torpedo Boat Company in Bridgeport, Connecticut, which built 26 submarines for the United States Navy during and after World War I. Lake's first submarine for the U.S. Navy, USS G-1 (SS-19½), set a depth record of 256 ft in November 1912.

 In 1922 the United States and other countries signed treaties limiting the size of their navies.
 This led to financial difficulties which forced the Lake Torpedo Boat Company to close in the mid-1920s.
 Following the company's closure, Lake continued designing maritime salvage systems including obtaining permission to partially salvage the Lusitania off the south Irish coast and then later a failed attempt to salvage gold from HMS Hussar, a British frigate that sank in 1780 in New York City's East River with his submarine, the Explorer.
 Lake redesigned the former USS O-12 (SS-73) as the Arctic exploration submarine Nautilus, used by Sir Hubert Wilkins in a 1931 expedition.
 He also advised the United States Navy on submarine technology and maritime salvage during World War II.

 Lake was a member, Freemason of Monmouth Lodge No. 172 in Atlantic Highlands, New Jersey.
 He later affiliated with Ansantawae Lodge No. 89 in Milford, Connecticut.

 He died on June 23, 1945.